Protected areas are becoming vital as final refuges for threatened species and ecosystems.

 Research from around the world demonstrates that effective protected area management has positive outcomes for biodiversity, safeguarding it for future generations.

-Nature Foundation manages seven nature reserves for conservation comprising over 500,000 ha (5,000 km2): Witchelina, Hiltaba, Watchalunga, Para Woodlands, Tiliqua, Cygnet Park, and Murbpook Lagoon.
+Nature Foundation manages eight nature reserves for conservation comprising over 500,000 ha (5,000 km2): Witchelina, Hiltaba, Watchalunga, Para Woodlands, Tiliqua, Cygnet Park, Murbpook Lagoon and Geegeela Nature Reserve.

 Two of our nature reserves, Witchelina and Hiltaba, are open for nature-based tourism.